john-sprague/portfolio-john-sprague/system-design/databases/foundations.md

 - Reduces concurrency and **may cause blocking**.
 - Can lead to **deadlocks** if multiple transactions wait for each other’s locks.

+---

+## Database Migration Best Practices

+Ensuring data integrity during a database migration is crucial to prevent data loss and maintain system reliability.
+Here's a structured approach to handle potential data loss during migration:

+**1. Comprehensive Planning and Assessment**

+- **Define the Migration Scope**: Clearly outline which data sets, schemas, and applications will be affected.
+This helps in anticipating challenges and allocating resources effectively.

+- **Data Profiling**: Analyze the current data to identify inconsistencies, duplicates, or missing values.
+Addressing these issues beforehand ensures cleaner migration.

+**2. Data Cleansing and Quality Assurance**

+- **Data Cleansing**: Rectify errors, remove duplicates, and standardize data formats to ensure consistency.

+- **Data Validation**: Implement validation processes to ensure data integrity and consistency after migration.

+**3. Backup and Recovery Strategy**

+- **Regular Backups**: Establish a comprehensive backup strategy for the source database to prevent data loss during migration.

+- **Recovery Plan**: Define a rollback plan and establish procedures for recovering from potential issues that may arise during migration.

+**4. Testing and Validation**

+- **Test Environments**: Set up test environments that mirror the production environment to perform thorough testing of the migration process.

+- **Data Validation**: Implement validation processes to ensure data integrity and consistency after migration.

+**5. Incremental Migration and Parallel Systems**

+- **Trickle Migration**: Break down the migration into small sub-migrations, each having its own scope, deadlines, and goals.
+This approach reduces risk and allows for better control over the migration process.

+- **Parallel Systems**: Run both old and new systems concurrently for a period to verify that the new system operates correctly before fully decommissioning the old one.

+**6. Monitoring and Issue Resolution**

+- **Real-time Monitoring**: Continuously monitor the migration process to identify and address issues promptly.

+- **Issue Resolution Protocols**: Establish clear protocols for addressing data loss incidents, including root cause analysis and corrective actions.

+**7. Post-Migration Review**

+- **Data Integrity Checks**: Conduct thorough checks to ensure all data has been accurately migrated.

+- **Stakeholder Feedback**: Gather feedback from end-users to identify any discrepancies or issues that may have been overlooked.

 # MongoDB